 When Piedmont Pines Club was formed in 1941, it operated with two primary goals: To get neighbors acquainted and to provide an avenue for members to express themselves about community problems.
 There were business meetings, social events and action committees.
-Action committees stayed busy with building restrictions, streets, transportation and construction of new schools.
+Action committees stayed busy with building restrictions, street repairs, transportation and construction of new schools.
 There was even a Plans Approval Committee that reviewed every new house, concentrating on two questions: Is the builder doing a good job for the buyer?
 Is the house in keeping with its surroundings?
 Such authority is no longer legal, but it served to make Piedmont Pines the special place it is today.

 In 2004, we changed our name to Piedmont Pines Neighborhood Association from Piedmont Pines Club, Inc., and reincorporated as a nonprofit PUBLIC BENEFIT CORPORATION, 501 (c)4.

 Major accomplishments span 5 decades

 This has been among our Board's highest priorities primarily because of decreased fire risk and reduced power outages.
 Once intended to cover all streets in PPNA, utilities and regulators ultimately divided our area into three phases and allowed only our major streets and a handful of offshoots.
 PPNA meets monthly with the city and utilities to keep the project on track (a daunting task) and get the myriad roadblocks removed.
 For a recap of our beleaguered history on this project, visit our Undergrounding section.

 Montclair Organized Neighborhoods (MONs)